-- HEARING DATE(S).
+- 1. HEARING DATE(S).
 The Los Angeles County Department of Regional Planning ("LA County Planning") Hearing Officer conducted a duly-noticed public hearing in the matter of Conditional Use Permit No. RPPL2022010983 ("CUP") on May 27, 2025. - 2.
 HEARING PROCEEDINGS.
-Reserved. - 3.
+Staff delivered a presentation of the proposed project.
+The Hearing Officer then asked clarification questions about the project, which Staff provided responses to.
+The Hearing Officer provided editorial changes to the exhibit, findings and conditions.
+The applicant then provided testimony in support of the project.
+Following testimony, the Hearing Officer closed the public hearing and approved the Project. - 3.
 ENTITLEMENT(S) REQUESTED.
-The permittee, James Kay ("permittee"), requests the CUP to authorize to authorize the continued operation of an existing wireless communications facility ("WCF") ("Project") on a property located in the R-C-20 (Rural Coastal, 20-acre minimum required lot area) zone pursuant to Los Angeles County Code ("County Code") Section 22.44.1750.
+The permittee, Panorama Ranch, LLC c/o James Kay ("permittee"), requests the CUP to authorize the continued operation of a wireless communications facility ("WCF") ("Project") and the construction of an 80-foot monopole as approved by CDP no. 4-97-074 and 4-98-219.
+The Project is located in the R-C-20 (Rural Coastal, 20-acre minimum required lot area) zone pursuant to the Los Angeles County Code ("County Code") Section 22.44.1750.
 The Project is not subject to County Code Section 22.140.760, as the project was filed prior to the Wireless Ordinance effective date and not applicable to Projects within the Santa Monica Mountains Local Coastal Program ("SMMLCP"). - 4.
 LOCATION.
 The Project is located at 918 Latigo Canyon Road (APN: 4464-022-013) unincorporated community of Malibu ("Project Site") within the Malibu Zoned District and Santa Monica Mountains Planning Area. - 5.
 PREVIOUS ENTITLEMENT(S).
 Conditional Use Permit No. RCUP-CP96054 authorized the construction of an unmanned communications facility.
 Plot Plan No. PP4470 Approval in Concept for the replacement of an unmanned communications facility.
-Coastal Development Permit (CDP) no. 4-97-074 authorized a wireless telecommunications facility.
+CDP no. 4-97-074 authorized a wireless telecommunications facility.
 CDP no. 4-98-219 authorized a wireless telecommunications facility. - 6.
 LAND USE DESIGNATION.
 The Project Site is located within the RL20 (Rural Lands, 1 unit per 20 acres) land use category of the Santa Monica Mountains Land Use Plan ("Area Plan"). - 7.
 ZONING.
 The Project Site is located in the Malibu Zoned District and is currently zoned R-C-20.
-Pursuant to County Code Section 22.44.1330.A, a Minor Coastal Development ("CDP") is required for new wireless telecommunications facilities, however the Project previously received entitlement from the California Coastal Commission.
+Pursuant to County Code Section 22.44.1330.A, a Minor Coastal Development ("CDP") is required for new wireless telecommunications facilities, however the Project previously received entitlement from the California Coastal

+Commission.
 CDP No. 4-97-074 and CDP No. 4-98-219, issued on July 9, 1997, and May 11, 1999, respectively, authorized the development of a wireless communications facility.
 Therefore, the CUP request is to authorize the continued operation of a wireless communications facility pursuant to Section 22.16.030.C, which authorizes radio and television stations and towers, and communication equipment buildings with a CUP within the A-1 (Light Agricultural) Zone, which was the prior zoning category of the subject property before the adoption of the SMMLCP.
 This zone category is appropriate since the project is not subject to the SMMLCP, since there is no new development being requested.
 So, the previous zoning category would be the appropriate zone to reference for this permit.
 All Wireless Telecommunications Facilities are subject to a CUP under A-1 zone, which this request for the continued operation of such facility is required to obtain.